sourcegraph/about/blogposts/2020/3.18/announcing-sourcegraph-3.18.md

 - [Getting notified about the health of Sourcegraph is even easier](https://about.sourcegraph.com/blog/sourcegraph-health-notification)

   Alerts are now delivered with detailed information, including links to potential solutions.
-Additionally, we now monitor container health and over/under-provisioning in all deployment modes – so you will even get alerts if Sourcegraph needs more resources or could do with less!
+Additionally, we now monitor container health and over/under-provisioning in all deployment modes, so you will be alerted if Sourcegraph needs more resources or could do with less.

 - [Custom search pages on Sourcegraph Cloud](https://about.sourcegraph.com/blog/custom-search-pages)